-The Northern highland of Nicaragua is to this day dominated by German descendants.
-The Nicaraguan cuisine is also influenced by African cocking.
+The Northern Highland of Nicaragua is to this day dominated by German descendants.
+The Nicaraguan cuisine is also influenced by African cooking.
 This is especially true on the east coast.
 The population on the east coast is to a large extent consisting of descendants of escaped slaves that found sanctuary on Nicaragua’s remote Caribbean shore.
 African escaped slaves and those working on the plantations played a very large role in introducing rice to Nicaragua and the rest of the new world.

-The diet of the average Nicaraguan is heavily centered around Gallo pinto, corn tortillas and chicken.
+The diet of the average Nicaraguan is heavily centered around Gallo pinto, corn tortillas, and chicken.
 Gallo pinto is relatively cheap and the dietary base for most Poorer Nicaraguans.
-Pork, beef and fish is however also included in the diet as possible.
+Pork, beef, and fish are however also included in the diet as possible.
 Platano (Plaintain) also play a big role in the cuisine.
 A peculiarity in Nicaragua is that many people prefer to eat a lot of fruit before they have ripened.
 It is unclear whether this is due to a taste preference of due to them knowing that there will be almost no fruit left on the tree by the time they are ripe.

-The Nicaraguan cuisine is built to use every part of animal since many can not afford to waste anything.
+The Nicaraguan cuisine is built to use every part of the animal since many can not afford to waste anything.
 A good example of this is Sopa de Mondongo that is made from cow belly.